 My go-to pair of shoes used to be a black pair of Vans Old Skools, but they were quickly replaced once I tried a pair of the Feelgrounds Original barefoot shoes.
 Feelgrounds’ mission is to make barefoot shoes available and appealing to more people, and they did that with their clean, cool styling.
 The company launched in April 2019 and has quickly gained popularity.
 Besides the Original, Feelgrounds also sells Droptop slip ons and Highrise sneakers.

 The Feelgrounds Original are a casual lace-up shoe made with a breathable, 100% recycle mesh upper.
 They’ve been perfect for summer as they’re easy to slip on and wear without socks.
 I recently took them with me an a laid-back cycling trip through Napa Valley and they were great.

-Feelgrounds just launched new knit fabric shoes, so you can get the same great styles in a water resistant fabric.
+Feelgrounds just launched new knit fabric shoes, so you can get the same great styles with a water-repellant treatment for fall and winter.

 The rubber sole on these barefoot sneakers are super flexible at 5 mm thick; such a huge contrast to my old Vans with a stack height over 20 mm, much less flexibility and a lot more weight.

 The toe box is wide, but doesn’t look too square or odd.
 A wide toe box is one of the styling giveaways of a barefoot shoes that seems hard to do well, and this shoe has a great balance between enough room for your toes and a nice curve to the shoe.

 Feelgrounds’ focus on sustainability means most of their vegan materials are recycled.
 They also note that their shoes are manufactured under fair conditions in Vietnam.
 Learn more about Feelgrounds’ production and environmental responsibility here.